MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-Device-Based-Conditional-Access-on-Premises.md

 ### See it work
 To evaluate the new claims and policies, first register a device.
 For example, you can Azure AD Join a Windows 10 computer using the Settings app under System -> About, or you can setup Windows 10 domain join with automatic device registration following the additional steps [here](/azure/active-directory/devices/hybrid-azuread-join-plan).
 For information on joining Windows 10 mobile devices, see the document [here](/windows/client-management/join-windows-10-mobile-to-azure-active-directory).

 For easiest evaluation, sign on to AD FS using a test application that shows a list of claims.
-You will be able to see new claims including isManaged, isCompliant, and trusttype.
-If you enable Microsoft Passport for work, you will also see the prt claim.
+You will be able to see new claims including *isManaged*, *isCompliant*, and *trusttype*.
+If you enable Windows Hello for Business, you will also see the *prt* claim.

 ## Configure Additional Scenarios